Turf toe is a sprain of the joint at the base of the big toe, caused by a very vigorous upward bending of the big toe.

 The forefoot is made up of the long metatarsal bones which connect to the phalanges bones (which make up the toes).
 The point where the metatarsals attach to the phalanges is called the metatarsophalangeal joint or MTP joint for short.
 The bones are joined together by ligaments (a short band of tough, fibrous connective tissue).

 Turf toe is simply a sprain to the ligament at the base of the big toe or great toe.
-A sprain is simply a tear or over stretching of a ligament.
+A sprain is simply a tear or overstretching of a ligament.
 It can be caused as the shoe grips hard on the surface and sticks causing bodyweight to go forward, and so bending the toe up further than its normal range of movement.
-Turf toe is also common in team sports played on artificial, grippy surfaces, as well as in martial arts where fast, explosive movements are made in bear feet.
+Turf toe is also common in team sports played on artificial, grippy surfaces, as well as in martial arts where fast, explosive movements are made in bare feet.

-You are more at risk if you have increased range of motion in the ankle and/or wear soft flexible shoes which fail to give enough support to the forefoot.
+You are more at risk if you have an increased range of motion in the ankle and/or wear soft flexible shoes which fail to give enough support to the forefoot.

-When the toe is bent/forced upwards this stretches the ligaments under the toe which can become over stretched or torn.
+When the toe is bent/forced upwards this stretches the ligaments under the toe which can become overstretched or torn.
 Occasionally the surfaces of the bones at the joint can become damaged as well.
 An X-ray or MRI scan is usually recommended to check that there is no fracture present.